JohnStuartPhil/one-page-project/README.md

   - I confirmed that the navigation bar works and takes the user to each appropriate section of the website.
   - I confirmed that the signup form works: it requires entries in every field, it shall only accept an email in he email field, one radio button must be selected and at least one charachter must be entered into the textbox.
   - When all the required content has been entered into the Sign Up form and the Send button is pressed, this brings up the entered data into a sperate tab.
-  - I confimred that the Reset Form button works and clears data entered into the Sign Up form when pressed.
+  - I confirmed that the Reset Form button works and clears data entered into the Sign Up form when pressed.

 **Summary of testing**